graezykev/normalise-your-git-commit-and-push/steps.md

 ![alt text](images/image-13.png)

-Do a similar thing to `eslint.config.js` with a new line.
+Do a similar thing to `eslint.config.js` with a new line:

 ```diff
 +var b;
 ```

-Bypass the check script again.
+Bypass the check process again.

 ```sh
 git add . & \
 git commit -am 'bypass eslint again to commit' --no-verify
 ```

-Just now, we have 2 commits including `index.js` and `eslint.config.js`, in which there're actually ESLint issues, but they are committed by tricks (`--no-verify`).
+Just now, we have two commits including `index.js` and `eslint.config.js`, in which there are actually ESLint issues, but they were committed using tricks (`--no-verify`).

-The commit in the yellow rectangle are so call **Incremental Changes** to be pushed, but they should not be push!
+The commits in the yellow rectangle are the so-called **incremental changes** to be pushed, but they should not be pushed since they have ESLint issues!

 ![alt text](images/image-14.png)

-But don't panic, because they won't be able to be pushed because they will face the punishment of the **Git Push Hook** we made above!
+But don't panic, we've got your back!
+They won't be able to be pushed because they will face the punishment of the **Git Push Hook** we made above!

-If you push the code.
+If you try to push the code:

 ```sh
 git push origin main